nischikata/AggressivenessClassification/README.txt

 README

-Project is written using Python version 2.7.5
+This project is written in Python version 2.7.5 by Tina Schuh

 SETTING UP THE PROJECT